goerz/bmconverter.py/README.markdown

                           of full destinations, instead of just page numbers -l                   Short for --long

+     --pdf FILENAME       Set metadata['pdf'] to the given filename.
+When used together with the latex output mode, the resulting tex file will reference the given filename.

      --help               Displays full help
      -h                   Short for -help